Ri-Hong/SplitScan/README.md

-# SplitScan Receipt Processing Algorithm
+# SplitSnap Receipt Processing Algorithm

 ## Overview
-SplitScan processes receipt images to extract items and their prices using a combination of text recognition and spatial analysis.
+SplitSnap processes receipt images to extract items and their prices using a combination of text recognition and spatial analysis.
+The Apple vision framework returns a list of recognized text and their location on the image.
+We then apply an algorithm to group items with thier price, determine quantity, idenfity taxable items, etc.

 ## Algorithm Steps